yangchi/LCPractice/README.md

 You know what?
 No one stops you from converting both input to 64-bit integers first..

-Excel Sheet Column Title
+Excel Sheet Column Title, Excel Sheet Column Number
 --------------------------------

-Who came up with such a boring problem?
+Who came up with such boring problems?

 Majority Element
 ---------------------